joprestes/joprestes/README.en.md

 # Hello, world!
 I'm Joelma Prestes, but you can call me Jô. 👋

-### Software Quality Engineer & Tech Lead | Passionate about building bridges between people, processes, and technology.
+### Software Quality Engineer Lead | Passionate about building bridges between people, processes, and technology.

 If you've made it this far, you probably share the same belief I do: **quality isn't just about finding bugs; it's about building a culture that prevents them from happening in the first place**.